 Provide a completed sewing skills card (Project Exhibit Card) with the exhibit.
-Skills sheets are for judging purposes only and will not be returned to the exhibitor.
+(This can be found in the Static Project Record Sheets section) Skills sheets are for judging purposes only and will not be returned to the exhibitor.

 Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.